 Kubernetes clusters can be created directly using the jx create cluster command, making it simple to reproduce clusters in the event of a failure.
 Similarly, the Jenkins X platform can be upgraded on an existing cluster using jx upgrade platform.
 Jenkins X supports working with multiple Kubernetes clusters through jx context and switching between multiple Environments within a cluster with jx environment.

 Developers should be aware of the capabilities that Kubernetes provides for distributing configuration data and security credentials across the cluster.
 ConfigMaps can be used to create sets of name/value pairs for non-confidential configuration meta-data and Secrets perform a similar but encrypted mechanism for security credentials and tokens.
-Kubernetes also provides a mechanism for specifying Resource Quotas for Pods which is necessary for optimising deployments across Nodes and which we shall discuss shortly.
+Kubernetes also provides a mechanism for specifying Resource Quotas for Pods which is necessary for optimizing deployments across Nodes and which we shall discuss shortly.

 By default, Pod state is transient.
 Any data written to the local file system of a Pod is lost when that Pod is deleted.
 Developers should be aware that Kubernetes may unilaterally decide to delete instances of Pods and recreate them at any time as part of the general load balancing process for Nodes so local data may be lost at any time.
 Where stateful data is required, Persistent Volumes should be declared and mounted within the file system of specific Pods.